 Can you rent to a relative in a 1031 exchange?

-You can rent your property to a relative as long as you strictly follow three basic rules: 1) the rent you charge must be a fair market value for that property, 2) your lease must be in writing and you must comply with the terms of the agreement (most importantly the clause dealing with the late … See the article : What are real estate notes.
+You can rent your property to a relative as long as you strictly follow three basic rules: 1) the rent you charge must be a fair market value for that property, 2) your lease must be in writing and you must comply with the terms of the agreement (most importantly the clause dealing with the late … On the same subject : How real estate agents get listings.

 Is the 1031 exchange used for family members?
 Tax-deferred exchanges between family members are allowed, but the IRS has specific rules for qualifying and preventing abuse of the system of tax evaders. …